mthsdaher/word_to_excel/README.md

 # word_to_excel
-python script that processes all docx files created into a single spreadsheet
+The script named makedocs_data.py contains code that generates a series of randomized invoices in the format of Word documents.
+I have successfully created a Python script (aggdocs.py) that consolidates all the generated docx files into a single spreadsheet.
+This spreadsheet features a row for each invoice, detailing the Invoice ID, total number of products purchased, subtotal, tax, and total amount.